Skip to content

 Citizens' Initiative against CO2 Repositories: Dr. Reinhard Knof, 0162-1389223.
 E-mail: reinhard_knof@hotmail.com

-Nature conservation association Südtondern: Gerd Oldigs, e-mail: info@naturschutzverein-suedtondern.de
+Nature conservation association Südtondern: Gerd Oldigs, email: info@naturschutzverein-suedtondern.de